yaad96/first-extension/README.md

 This is the README for the "activeDoc" extension for VSCode.

+## version 0.0.3.vsix state
+- Functionality implemented for "CONVERTED_JAVA_SNIPPET" command
+- Added a debouncer function (delays the firing time of the command "FILE_CHANGE) so that this function is called after a certain interval instead of registering each key stroke
+- Minor bug fixes

 ## version 0.0.2.vsix state
 - In the webapp, if the user clicks on a generated LLM snippet, that snippet along with the explanation is now being shown in a new window in the workspace.